 How to recruit Japanese employees

-The 120 new crypto-currency exchanges trying to recruit experienced bilingual Japanese representative directors and compliance officers in Tokyo, probably already understand the challenges described in this page.
-Crypto-currency exchange recruitment is a gold-rush industry just now, with each crypto-currency exchange needing to employ a bilingual representative director and bilingual compliance officer to comply with Japan’s Payment Services Act.
-Accordingly, Tokyo’s hundreds of bilingual recruitment agencies, hiring agencies, employment agencies, Japanese executive search firms, and head hunters of all sizes, all charging success fees of 35%, sometimes more, of each placed candidate’s full first year salary (including his or her bonuses and any other benefits), are rushing in with false promises and placing candidates of questionable quality.
+The 120 or more crypto-currency exchanges trying to recruit experienced bilingual Japanese representative directors and compliance officers in Tokyo in 2018, learned the hard way the challenges described in this page.
+Crypto-currency exchange recruitment was a gold-rush industry, with each crypto-currency exchange needing to employ a bilingual representative director and bilingual compliance officer to comply with Japan’s Payment Services Act.
+Accordingly, Tokyo’s hundreds of bilingual recruitment agencies, hiring agencies, Tokyo employment agencies, Japanese executive search firms, and head hunters of all sizes, all charging success fees of 35% (sometimes more) of each placed candidate’s full first year salary (including his or her bonuses and any other benefits), rushed in with often false promises, placing candidates of questionable quality.